AdamMa2000/cse15l-lab-reports/labreport5.md

 ***Title:*** Modified the splitting logic in the code

 ***Content:*** I followed your suggestion and modified the splitting logic to help solve this problem.
 Below is a screenshot after I modified it.
-The word count within the document is now correct! thanks for your advice!
+The word count within the document is now correct!
+Thanks for your advice!

 ![cd](LabReport5(3).jpg)